-ECL is the difference between all contractual cash flows that are due to the group in accordance with the contract and all the cash flows that the entity expects to receive (i.e., all cash shortfalls), discounted at the original EIR.
+ECL is the difference between all contractual cash flows that are due to the group in accordance with the contract and all the cash flows that the entity expects to receive (i.e., all cash shortfails), discounted at the original EIR.
 Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial instrument.
-The 12-month ECL is a portion of the lifetime ECL which results from default events that are possible within 12 months after the reporting date.
+The 12-month ECL is a portion of the lifetime ECL which results from default events that are possible within 12 months after the reporting date, b) Equity instruments and financial liabilities